 The Stadium has become part of the social fabric of NSW and plays a significant role in the community.
 In February 2020, a Fire Fight Australia concert ran for 10 hours, featured 23 acts, attracted 75,000 fans and a TV audience of millions as $10.7 million was raised for the national bushfire appeals.

-Stadium Australia is owned by Venues NSW on behalf of the NSW Government.
+Accor Stadium is owned by Venues NSW on behalf of the NSW Government.